-When it comes to brute cleaning strength, most of our team agrees that Dyson’s vacuum cleaners are still at the top of the heap.
+When it comes to brute cleaning strength, most of our team agrees that Dyson’s upright vacuum cleaners are still at the top of the heap.
 Yes, there’s more competition each year from Shark and Oreck, but if you’re looking for suction in an upright, domestic (i.e., non-commercial) vacuum cleaner, we typically recommend you save your dollars (and time) and buy a Dyson the first time, instead of finding out the hard way that whatever else you bought wasn’t the best.
-With that in mind, Dyson keeps inventing new vacuums with slightly stronger cleaning abilities.
-Today we take a look at two of their newest releases: the Dyson Ball Animal 2 and the Dyson Ball Multi Floor 2.
-Which is the better value?
-We made it our goal to figure that out.
+If you want a high-end canister, of course, you’ll want a Miele.
+But in our experience, most people strongly interested in uprights aren’t interested in canisters, or vice-versa, so if you’re an upright fan, we’d recommend sticking with Dyson.

-Pros, Cons, and Key Features of the Dyson Ball Animal 2 Upright Vacuum
+Pros, cons, and key features of the Dyson Ball Animal 2 Upright Vacuum

 We found the turbine tool helpful for sucking out fur embedded in sofas and we were also fans of how long the cleaning wand and hose were, as they made it child’s play to make cobwebs in the corners and popcorn below bunk beds disappear.
 In terms of durability, we had no concerns as the machine had a solid heft to it with well-fitting components, but we were comforted to see the continuation of Dyson’s standard 5-year parts and labor warranty for all of their upright vacuums.

 We were happy to note a lack of high-frequency harmonics; it didn’t have a “squeal.”
 We did notice it was a puller; it’s not a self-propelled cleaner, but it definitely wanted to go forward much more than backward; this was a vacuum that wanted to work.
 We also noted a lack of smell while operating; for those of you who never notice vacuum smells, this won’t be a pro, but for those of you with sharp senses of smell who often sneeze while vacuuming, this is the vacuum for you.
 It doesn’t add odors while it cleans out pathogens.

-We were also impressed to see that the Animal 2 came with an asthma and allergy-friendly certification by the Asthma and Allergy Foundation of America.
-It’s worth noting that at the time of this review, April 2017, only 22 upright vacuums carried the A&AF certification, and 16 of the 22 are Dysons.
+We were also impressed to see that the Ball Animal 2 came with an asthma and allergy-friendly certification by the Asthma and Allergy Foundation of America.
+It’s worth noting that at the time of this review in 2017, only 22 upright vacuums carried the A&AF certification, and 16 of the 22 are Dysons.
 That’s as much of an endorsement as you’re going to find for a brand these days.

 Pros, Cons, and Key Features of the Dyson Ball Multi Floor 2 Upright Vacuum

-The Multi Floor 2 brought Dyson’s top level suction to every task; in that respect, it was almost equal to the Animal 2.
+The Ball Multi Floor 2 brought Dyson’s top level suction to every task; in that respect, it was almost equal to the Ball Animal 2.
 We felt that when it came to particularly messy areas (think an entire soccer team’s worth of dirty cleats), the Animal 2 didn’t need quite as many passes to get out all of the visible dirt from the carpets.

 Like the Animal 2, we also found that the Multi Floor 2 exceeded the cleaning power of its predecessor; in this case, the MF2 picked up noticeably more dirt (specifically, one of our preschoolers brought in a small bucket’s worth of sand and then proceeded to dump it into the carpet “to help with the vacuum!”) than the MF1.
 As with the Animal 2, steering was top notch, it was almost too easy to reach everything between the ceiling and the floor thanks to the wand and hose system, and the suction power was enough to handle just about any mess we threw at it.